ds-04/amanda_deploy/README.md

 ## Multiple configs

 Multiple configs can be deployed to the same server see the defaults file within the `amanda_server_cfg` role and the variables within. cfg1-cfgX can be created, following the outlined structure.
 In reality you may only need a couple so just cfg1 and cfg2.
+Though again this role is provided as an example.
+It suggested you create a production role by copying and adapting this content.

 # Running in a production environment or using Physical tapes